prody/ProDy-website/tutorials/clustenmd_tutorial/anmd.rst

 Relaxation of conformers is carried out in implicit solvent via energy minimization only.
 Simulation details will be printed out during execution.

+We also use keyword options of :func:`.traverseMode` to control the direction along the modes and the output ensemble.
+The default ``pos``=**True**, ``neg``=**True** and ``reverse``=**False** leads to ensembles with 5 conformations in the negative direction ordered such that the most extreme one is first and the last one is closest to the starting conformation, then the starting conformation, then 5 conformations in the positive direction, giving a total of 11 conformations.

-We also use the keyword options to follow the negative direction along these modes in the reverse direction.
-This means that, rather than starting at the negative extreme of the mode and moving towards the starting structure and then moving on towards the positive extreme, the trajectories start at the starting structure and move towards the negative extreme.
+In this case, we only want to follow the negative direction along these modes, so we set ``pos``=**False**.
+We also set ``reverse``=**True**, meaning that rather than starting at the negative extreme of the mode and ordering to approach towards the starting structure, the trajectories start at the starting structure and approach towards the negative extreme.

 .. ipython:: python
    :verbatim: